mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 22 - Helpers/readme.md

 Most developers are reluctant to let old habits go.

-We must be aware of the damage this kind of names are bringing us.
+We must be aware of the damage these kinds of names are bringing us.

 # Relations 👩‍❤️‍💋‍👨